Evole logo

 Taxation as a Digital Nomad in Mexico

-If you earn 51% of your income or more outside Mexico, you will most likely be taxed in your country of origin and will not be subject to the mexican tax regime at all.
+If you earn 51% of your income or more outside Mexico, you will most likely be taxed in your country of origin and will not be subject to the Mexican tax regime at all.
 This is because they have agreements in place with many other countries to prevent double taxation on earnings.

 This can be a complex situation to maintain and a mis-step along the way can see very large tax bills suddenly appearing on the horizon, so great care should be taken if attempting to navigate that particular route.

-Nothing in this article constitutes financial advice and for the best and most up to date advice on international taxation you should contact your own tax adviser.
+Nothing in this article constitutes financial advice and for the best and most up-to-date advice on international taxation you should contact your own tax adviser.

 Taxes in Mexico